 Setting targets allows us to work towards improving our services and achieving our goals.
 The target is the level of achievement expected over the period being reviewed, i.e. what you are aiming for.
-Targets can:
+Targets can help to:

 - Promote accountability

-- Help manage a service
+- Manage a service

 - Stretch performance

 - Enable self-improvement

-When setting targets, comparable past and present performance data and trends, benchmarking with similar services and Councils and national trends should be considered in order to achieve continuous improvement.
+When setting targets to achieve continuous improvement, consideration should be given to comparable past and present performance data and trends, benchmarking with similar services/Councils and national trends.

 Targets must be set at the outset of the Plan or project / initiative and approved by the Head of Service.
-They should also be reviewed annually in light of recent performance, any new policy developments and national benchmarks to ensure that they remain relevant and challenging.
-All proposed changes to targets need to be signed off by the CMT as part of their scrutiny of the year end performance reporting.
+They should be reviewed annually in light of recent performance, new policy developments and national benchmarks to ensure that they remain relevant and challenging.
+All proposed changes to targets will be reviewed by the CMT as part of their scrutiny of the year end performance reporting.
 The KPI data submission pro-forma (Appendix 1) should be used to record and advise of changes to the annual targets.